sando38/helm-ejabberd/charts/ejabberd/README.md

 ejabberd's HTTP listener is deployed as well, however, currently no default [request_handler](https://docs.ejabberd.im/admin/configuration/listen-options/#request-handlers) is configured.
-Therefore, please configure them in `.Values.https.options` to use the HTTP service.
+Therefore, please configure them in `.Values.listen.https.options` to use the HTTP service.

 ### Interacting with the statefulset